UBI - Unsorted Block Images

 Implementation details

 To handle situations like this, UBI maintains a global 64-bit sequence number variable.
-The sequence number variable is increased each time a PEB is mapped to a LEB and its value is stored in the VID header of the PEB.
-So each VID header has a unique sequence number, and the larger is the sequence number, the "younger" is the VID header.
-When UBI attaches an MTD device, it initializes the global sequence number variable to the highest value found in existing VID headers plus one.
+The sequence number variable is incremented each time a PEB is mapped to a LEB and its value is stored in the VID header of the PEB.
+So each VID header has a unique sequence number, and the larger the sequence number, the "younger" the VID header.
+When UBI attaches MTD devices, it initializes the global sequence number variable to the highest value found in the existing VID headers plus one.

-In the above situation, UBI just selects a PEB with higher sequence number (P2) and drops the PEB with lower sequence number (P1).
+In the above situation, UBI simply selects a PEB with the highest sequence number (P2) and drops the PEB with the lower sequence number (P1).

-Note, the situation is more difficult if an unclean reboot happens when UBI moves the contents of one PEB to another for a wear-leveling purposes, or when it happens during the atomic LEB change operation.
-In this case it is not enough to just pick the newer PEB, it is also necessary to make sure all the data were written, not just part of them.
+Note, the situation is more difficult if an unclean reboot happens when UBI moves the contents of one PEB to another for wear-leveling purposes, or when the unclean reboot happens during an atomic LEB change operation.
+In this case it is not enough to just pick the newer PEB, it is also necessary to make sure the data reached the new PEB.

-Unlike raw MTD devices, UBI devices support the volume update operation which may be useful to implement software updates in end-user devices.
-The operation changes the contents of whole UBI volume with new contents.
-Of course, one could do this with raw MTD devices by means of just erasing the device and putting the new image on it.
-But the advantage of the UBI volume update operation is that if it gets interrupted, the volume goes into "corrupted" state and further I/O on the volume ends up with an EBADF error.
-And the only way to get the volume back to the normal state is to start a new volume update operation and to finish it.
+The volume update operation is useful for device software updates.
+The operation changes the contents of the whole UBI volume with new contents.
+But if it gets interrupted in the middle of the update, the volume goes into the "corrupted" state and further I/O on the volume ends up with an EBADF error.
+The only way to get the volume back to the normal state is to start a new volume update operation and finish it.

-The volume update operation allows to detect interrupted updates and to re-start it with help of, for example, a "mirror" volume which would have the same contents or by showing a dialog window which would inform the end user about the problem and request flashing.
-In contrast, it is difficult to detect interrupted updates in case of raw MTD devices.
+The volume update operation can detect interrupted updates and re-start the update with the help of, for example, a "mirror" volume which would have the same contents or by showing a dialog window which would inform the user about the problem and request re-flashing.
+In contrast, it is difficult to detect interrupted updates when using raw MTD partitions.

-The volume update operation is available only via the user-space UBI interface and it is not available via the UBI kernel API.
-To update a volume, you first have to call the UBI_IOCVOLUP ioctl of the corresponding volume character device and to pass a pointer to a 64-bit value containing the length of the new volume contents in bytes.
-Then this amount of bytes has to be written to the volume character device.
-Once the last byte has been send to the character device, the update operation is finished.
-Schematically, the sequence is:
+The volume update operation is available via the user-space UBI interface and not available via the UBI kernel API.
+To update a volume, you first have to call the UBI_IOCVOLUP ioctl on the corresponding UBI volume character device node and pass it a pointer to a 64-bit value containing the length of the new volume contents in bytes.
+Then this number of bytes has to be written to the volume character device node.
+Once the last byte has been sent to the character device node, the update operation is finished.
+Conceptually, the sequence (in pseudo-code) is:

 fd = open("/dev/my_volume");